krishyadav007/BhashaX-Docs-3.0/docs/en/en.md

 ### Running a code
 1. Click on the green button with "Run", written on it.
 2. Output will be visible in the output section.

 ### Clearing the output
+1. Click on the blue button with "Clear" written on it.
+2. All the output will get cleared.

 ## Delete the code

 # Tutorials